opencog/cogprotolab/README.md

     ;Trigger graph rewriting
     (cog-execute! make-pets)

 Entering the above commands to *CogProtoLab* command prompt should give a basic insight in tracing incremental AtomSpace inhabitation.
-For more advanced examples, please refer to OpenCog documentation.
+For more examples, please refer to [AtomSpace demo examples](https://github.com/opencog/atomspace/tree/master/examples/atomspace) and [OpenCog documentation](https://wiki.opencog.org/w/The_Open_Cognition_Project).

 ## licensing information

-This package, as the most of OpenCog packages, is licensed under [agplv3 License](LICENSE).
+This package, like the most of OpenCog packages, is licensed under [agplv3 License](LICENSE).